BlackArch/blackarch/README.md

   1. [Install on an existing Arch machine](https://www.blackarch.org/downloads.html#install-repo).
   2. Use the [live ISO](https://blackarch.org/downloads.html).
-  3. The ISOs come with an installer (`blackarch-install`).
+  3. The Full and Netinstall ISOs come with a text-based installer (`blackarch-install`).
+The Slim ISO comes with a GUI-based installer.
      You can use the installer to install BlackArch Linux onto your hard disk.

 ## Get Involved